 The Gretchen S. and Edward A. Fish Center for Women’s Health is a multi-specialty practice at the Brigham and Women’s Health Care Center in Chestnut Hill.
-Recognized as a leader in women’s healthcare for creating an interdisciplinary model of care within an academic medical center, the Fish Center offers a variety of specialty programs that consider all aspects of health throughout the life span.
+Recognized as a leader in women’s healthcare for creating an interdisciplinary model of care within an academic medical center, the Fish Center for Women's Health offers a variety of specialties and programs that consider all aspects of health throughout the life span.

-Comprised of an endocrinologist, gynecologist, and dermatologist, our multi-specialty program offers comprehensive evaluation and treatment of the multiple manifestations of Polycystic Ovary Syndrome (PCOS).
+Comprised of an endocrinologist, gynecologist, and dermatologist, our multi-specialty program offers comprehensive evaluation and treatment of the multiple manifestations of PCOS.
 Our team delivers collaborative and patient-centered care to treat your symptoms of PCOS.
 We also have onsite nutrition services and connections to the Center for Infertility and Reproductive Surgery at Brigham and Women’s Hospital.
 Following an initial evaluation by one of our physicians, you can expect timely referrals to the appropriate specialist and individualized medical care for this common syndrome.

 The C.A.R.E.
 Clinic (Coordinated Approach to Resilience and Empowerment) was founded by Dr. Annie Lewis-O’Connor, PhD, NP-BC, MPH, FAAN, in 2011.
 The clinic uses a trauma-informed and patient-centered framework to assist victims of interpersonal and sexual violence and human trafficking.
 Patient advisors also help to develop and inform policy and procedures for the clinic.
 Services provided by the C.A.R.E Clinic are provided in the context of patient-centered and trauma sensitive care.

 The C.A.R.E.
 Clinic also serves in a consultative role for patients being seen anywhere on campus and for staff that may be experiencing violence and abuse.